Skip to content

 Catana 42S (1988?)

-Another Lock Crowther creation, the Catana 42S was slightly longer and sleeker than the original 40C developed from the same moulds I believe.
+Another Lock Crowther creation, the Catana 42S was slightly longer and sleeker than the original 40C developed from the same molds I believe.
 A lovely looking catamaran, especially from this angle.
 Around 20 were made.

 An example is “Paikea“, a 1990 42S.